PeteDockrill/DD4HEP/README.md

-# summer-student
+# DD4HEP

-This is a repository of Gabriel Penn's summer 2016 work on adapting existing work on SiD for use with the DD4hep toolkit.
+This is a repository for work on SiD for use with the DD4hep toolkit, started by Gabriel Penn as a summer student in 2016.
 Please feel free to direct any queries to gp13181@bristol.ac.uk.

 # Directories:
  - init: initialisation scripts for environment setup